imagej/imagej.github.io/_pages/plugins/auto-local-threshold.md

 **Parameter 2**: is the *C value*.
 This is an offset with a default value of 0.
 Any other number than 0 will change its value.
 This parameter was added in version 1.3 and is not part of the original implementation of the algorithm.
 The original algorithm is applied when C = 0.

--   {% include citation last='Niblack' first='W' year='1986' journal='' title='An introduction to Digital Image Processing, Prentice-Hall' %}
+{% include citation last='Niblack' first='W' year='1986' journal='' title='An introduction to Digital Image Processing, Prentice-Hall' %} <!-- TODO: No doi for this book.
+Decide whether to hardcode AMA style, or do something fancier. -->

 Ported from ME Celebi's fourier\_0.8 routines [3](http://sourceforge.net/projects/fourier-ipal) and [4](http://www.lsus.edu/faculty/~ecelebi/fourier.htm).